bale of plastic bottles for recycling.

 To benefit from recycling rebates, you must improve your commercial recycling.
 This can be communicated to customers through your advertising and marketing channels.
 It will help attract eco-conscious customers as it shows your business is doing its bit to help protect the planet.

-• star icon Are there any disadvantages to participating in recycling rebate programs?
+• bin shapes icon Are there any disadvantages to participating in recycling rebate programs?

 Recycling rubbish and getting cash back for it is a sustainable option.
 However, there are a few disadvantages to recycling rebate programs: